danimart1991/danimart1991.github.io/_posts/en/2020-08-01-static-ip-in-debian.md

 ## Modify the DNS server

-If you also want to modify the *DNS* server used by the device for *DNS* resolution, execute the following command:
+If you also want to modify the _DNS_ server used by the device for _DNS_ resolution, execute the following command:

 ```bash
 $ sudo nano /etc/resolv.conf
 ```

-In the text editor, add or modify as many `nameserver` lines as *DNS* servers you want to use.
-For example:
+In the text editor, add or modify as many `nameserver` lines as _DNS_ servers you want to use.
+For example, to use the _Google DNSs_:

 ```bash
 domain Home